Zalmotek/earthquake-validation-gadget-hackaday/README.md

 # Earthquake-validation-gadget
+This was a project submitted for Hackaday Prize 2017 https://hackaday.io/project/21369-earthquake-validation-gadget

 It's a gadget that detects both the vibration of an earthquake and the tweets next to your location that contain #earthquake references.

 ## Installation and running